balusena/kubernetes-for-devops/06-Kubernetes Services/Kubernetes Service.md

 result, port 30000 is opened on the node, and it is mapped to port 8082 of the service.
 This is reflected as 8082:30000/TCP.

-### 3.To get the IP address in the minikube of my local-cluster:
+### 3.To get the IP address in the minikube of my local-cluster.

 ```
 ubuntu@balasenapathi:~$ minikube ip -p local-cluster